 - Thinly slice the olives crosswise, checking for any pits.

-- Cut a small corner from the ground turkey packaging and drain off any excess liquid.
-Transfer to a plate; pat dry with a paper towel and season generously with salt and pepper.
+- Ground meat (including plant based): Cut a small corner from the ground meat packaging and drain off any excess liquid.
+Transfer to a plate; pat dry with a paper towel.
+Season generously with salt and pepper.

-In a large frying pan over medium-high heat, warm 1 tablespoon [2 TBL] oil until hot but not smoking.
+In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the onion, season with salt and pepper, and cook, stirring occasionally, until starting to soften, 2 to 3 minutes.
-Add the turkey and cook, stirring to break up the meat, until lightly browned but not yet cooked through, 2 to 3 minutes.
+Add your protein and cook, stirring and breaking up the ground meat if using, until the protein is lightly browned but not yet cooked through, 2 to 3 minutes.

-Transfer the sweet potato to individual bowls, top with the turkey picadillo, and serve.
+Transfer the sweet potato to individual bowls, top with the picadillo, and serve.

 - Toss the sweet potato with oil and seasonings.